restfulapi/restful-api/README.md

 The last definition of a field in any context is what is used.

-###Groovy bean marshaller templates
+###Bean marshaller templates
-JSON groovy bean marshaller templates are configuration blocks that do not directly create a marshaller.
-The 'config' block accepts any configuration that the jsonGroovyBeanMarshaller block does (including the inherits option).
-When a jsonGroovyBeanMarshaller directive contains an 'inherits' element, the templates referenced will be merged with the configuration for the marshaller in a depth-first manner.
-Elements that represent collections or maps are merged together (later templates overriding previous ones, if there is a conflict), with the configuration in the jsonGroovyBeanMarshaller block itself overriding any previous values.
+JSON bean marshaller templates are configuration blocks that do not directly create a marshaller.
+The 'config' block accepts any configuration that the jsonBeanMarshaller block does (including the inherits option).
+When a jsonBeanMarshaller directive contains an 'inherits' element, the templates referenced will be merged with the configuration for the marshaller in a depth-first manner.
+Elements that represent collections or maps are merged together (later templates overriding previous ones, if there is a conflict), with the configuration in the jsonBeanMarshaller block itself overriding any previous values.

 In general, templates are useful for defining affordances and other behavior that need to be applied across many representations.

 ###Template inheritance order.
-When a json groovy bean marshaller declaration includes an inherits directive, then the configuration of each template is merged with the declaration itself in depth-first order.
+When a json bean marshaller declaration includes an inherits directive, then the configuration of each template is merged with the declaration itself in depth-first order.
 For example, consider the use of nested configuration:

-    jsonGroovyBeanMarshallerTemplates {
+    jsonBeanMarshallerTemplates {
         template 'one' config {
             //some config
         }